-Interstate 481 serves as a half-beltway around the city of Syracuse, from southern reaches of the city to the villages of East Syracuse and North Syracuse.
-Beyond the north parent junction, the freeway continues as New York 481 to Fulton as part of a state route extending 31.8 miles northwest to New York 104 at Oswego, the Port City of Central New York.
+Interstate 481 constitutes a suburban bypass loop around the city of Syracuse, from southern reaches of the city to the villages of East Syracuse and North Syracuse.
+Beyond the northern exchange with I-81, the freeway continues to Fulton as part of New York Route 481 extending 31.8 miles northwest to NY 104 at Oswego, the Port City of Central New York.

 The I-481 beltway provides a bypass route for through traffic headed between Binghamton and Watertown on I-81.
 The loop also serves commuter traffic around the east suburbs and the retail corridor along NY 5 in DeWitt.

 An Environmental Impact Statement (EIS) prepared for the I-81 Viaduct Project outlined three alternatives for addressing the aging bridge system of Interstate 81 through the city of Syracuse.
 The Viaduct Alternative included replacing the roadway built in the 1950s with a new viaduct designed with considerable improvements.
 It was estimated to cost $2.2 billion.1,2

 The Community Grid Alternative involves demolishing the existing viaduct and decommissioning the route as I-81.
 Estimated to cost $1.9 billion, this alternative relocates Interstate 81 to bypass Syracuse over I-481 as improvements are made to the belt route.
 I-481 will be eliminated and the remaining limited access sections along the former I-81 will be redesignated as Business Loop I-81.
 The freeway from the south would be replaced by a urban boulevard northward to a reconstructed Almond Street.1 The grid option requires the acquisition of 136 parcels, 18.72 acres in Syracuse, nine in Cicero and two in DeWitt.2